NodeSecure/flags/FLAGS.md

 > 👀 click on the arrow to show the complete description

-Each summaries title are the name of the flag in the JSON.<details><summary>🌍 hasBannedFile</summary>
+Each summaries title are the name of the flag in the JSON.<details><summary>⚔️ hasBannedFile</summary>

 The project has at least one sensitive file (or a file with sensitive information in it).